agra-aarav15/Aerolink/README.md

 | Cloud-dependent | **Runs fully local** |
 | Vendor abandonware | **You own it forever** |

-**Best Wi-Fi extender per dollar on the planet.** Built by Aarav, for everyone.
+**Best Wi-Fi extender per dollar on the planet.** Built for everyone.

 ---